 - Yogurt, chia seed pudding and fresh fruit for toppings

 - And if you want them to make you eggs a special way or you’re in the mood for an espresso-based beverage, just ask and they’ll make you one.

 Lexus cars and SUVs to borrow for daytime exploring.
-This is why we don’t rent a car when we stay at Post Ranch Inn.
+This is why we’ve often not rented a car when we’ve stay at Post Ranch Inn.
 You just let the front desk know you want to borrow a car so they can reserve it for you, fill out a form with your license number on it, and then you’re free to explore.
 It’s seriously such a perk of staying at Post Ranch Inn and makes it easy to get out and see things without having to spend money on a rental car for your stay.
-The Post Ranch Inn staff also offer rides to select nearby spots — last year they drove us to and picked us up from our dinner at Ventana and it was nice to be able to enjoy our drinks at dinner and know we had a safe ride back.
+The Post Ranch Inn staff also offer rides to select nearby spots — like driving to and from dinner at Ventana, which is just across the street.

 Snacks and drinks in your room.
 Most hotels make you pay for anything you take, but the stuff in your mini fridge is included in your stay at Post Ranch Inn.
 Our room had a mix of non-alcoholic drinks, beer, a half bottle of Chardonnay, mixed nuts, cheese and crackers, dried fruit and a few other snacks.
 Also in our room was a half bottle of Pinot Noir, fresh fruit, and chocolate chip cookies.
 We were able to make a whole cheese board lunch from the complimentary items in our room.
 And for the mornings, they have a Nespresso machine as well as a variety of tea.
 I don’t know if every room has the exact same food/drink items in it, but this was what was in our room for both of the visits we’ve made to Post Ranch Inn.